SanjoSolutions/solve-please/THINGS_THAT_CAN_BE_WORKED_ON.md

 * [X] Length constraint for summary (400 characters maximum) and details (700 characters maximum) text?
 * [X] When opening "http://localhost:3000/request-solution" it seems to redirect to "http://localhost:3000/log-in" even though the user seems to be logged in.
+* [ ] Show proposed solution in solution request card after it has been submitted.